Do you know your ultraviolet blacklight UVA from your germicidal UVC?

 BLB light bulbs are covered by a very dark blue or purple filter, and give off a purplish glow.
 Fluorescent tubes – either straight or turned into more compact shapes, like the example pictured – are the most common type but there are other lamp varieties available.

-When using BLB lamps with UV varnishes or paints, check the manufacturer’s guidelines on the correct lighting needed to activate their product.
+When using BLB lamps with ultra violet varnishes or paints, check the manufacturer’s guidelines on the correct lighting needed to activate their product.

 While BLB light bulbs are not hazardous to your health in the same way that germicidal UVC light bulbs are, they should always be handled with care.
 Wear gloves when handling them to avoid contaminating the light bulb, and ensure they are disposed of safely.
 Avoid long exposure where possible.

 See our guide for some more advice on the safe handling and disposal of light bulbs.

 - Bug zappers (the UV light attracts bugs)

 They emit a mixture of ultraviolet and visible light and will appear to glow a luminous blue colour when operating.

-Again, ensure these light bulbs are handled and disposed of with care.
+Again, ensure these ultra violet light bulbs are handled and disposed of with care.
 Here’s that link again with more information about the safe handling and disposal of light bulbs.

 These lamps have the shortest UV wavelengths (between 200-280nm) and as a result are potentially the most harmful.
 Accordingly, extra care should be taken when handling and using these types of UV lights.

 The type of UV radiation these light bulbs emit targets the DNA of microorganisms, causing cell death or making reproduction impossible.
 They’re certainly not the type of light bulbs to be used in the home.
 They’re mainly used in professional and industrial environments in processes such as: